chandran-dbmi/Training/README.md

 # Training

-This repository wil contain guides and resources for training new members of the DBMI Genomics Core.
+This repository will contain guides and resources for training new members of the DBMI Genomics Core.